 Choose the Luxury Villa Ocean View room if you prefer to wake up to the gorgeous view of the Indian Ocean instead.

-What we loved most here is no other than the private swimming pool right of outside our luxury villa.
+What we loved most here is no other than the private swimming pool right outside of our luxury villa.
 We jumped in anytime we wanted and enjoyed night swims under the bright stars while feasting on fresh, tropical complimentary fruits from the coffee table.
-Ahh, if we could only do this every single day.
+Ahh, it was really the perfect beach resort in Bali to stay at.
+If we could only do this every single day.

 The epitome of luxury living, we could not stop admiring the details in the room when we stepped in.
 From the sheer size to the artistic elements of the villa, it truly felt like we were living in a Balinese paradise by the beach.

 Located directly on the beachfront, the villa is 400 square metres of paradise living featuring the Indian Ocean.
-The Villa’s kitchenette made it easy to host dinners added by The Oberoi’s room service and culinary team.
+The Villa’s kitchenette made it easy to host dinners added by The Oberoi Beach Bali Resort’s room service and culinary team.

 Right after that, there was nothing better than dipping our toes in our 8x5m private swimming pool behind absolutely massive stone walls.
 To end our fancy night in style, we simply could not resist taking a bath in the luxurious glass walled bathroom complete with sunken marble bath, followed by the best sleep of our lives in the Balinese king-size four poster bed.